syncfusion-content/maui-docs/MAUI/CircularProgressBar/getting-started.md

 # Getting started with .NET MAUI SfCircularProgressBar

 This section explains the steps required to add the circular progress bar control with the progress and its customizable elements such as indeterminate, segment, progress fill, and track fill.
-This section covers only the basic features needed to know and gets started with the Syncfusion progress bar.
+This section covers only the basic features needed to know and gets started with the Syncfusion circular progress bar.

 ## Creating an application using the .NET MAUI SfCircularProgressBar

 * Create a new .NET MAUI application in the Visual Studio.

 * The Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add ProgressBar to your project, open the NuGet package manager in Visual Studio, and search for [Syncfusion.Maui.ProgressBar] then install that.
+To add SfCircularProgressBar to your project, open the NuGet package manager in Visual Studio, and search for [Syncfusion.Maui.ProgressBar] then install that.

 ### Register the handler